 Armed with these steps, a company can implement a contact center that will have real, lasting impact on their customers’ experience.
 Implemented properly, it can be the communications hub for your company, and a valuable tool in achieving your business objectives.

-During various jobs inside Orange, Bernard has acquired a global vision of the Orange marketing approach.
-He has worked in several market including consumer, corporate and professional.
-Now in charge of CRM, his current role is to drive customer experience projects and develop Orange Applications for Business value proposition worldwide.
+While at Orange, Bernard has acquired a global vision of the Orange marketing approach.
+He has worked in several markets, including consumer, corporate and professional.
+Now in charge of CRM, his current role is to drive customer experience projects and develop the Orange Applications for Business value proposition worldwide.